OguzOzdem/MR-Images-labeled-liver-spine-kidney/README.md

 Fıles are Zıp format.
-You can download the files in raw
+You can download the files in raw.
 Every File has 200 labeled ımage.
 Label type is Polygon
 My labels' name are Turkısh name of organs.